juwangvsu/cartographer-1/readme.txt

 	(2) ptselection = 1
 		use a single pcd file for demo test
 	(3) ptselection = 2
+		use 2 or 4 pcd files. filename and other options from testopt2.txt,
+		usehighres=1|0 uselowres=1|0
+			if both 0, do sweep test

 dbgfilename: dbg_pc3.txt
 ptselection: 1